imagekit-developer/imagekit-next/README.md

 ImageKit Next.js SDK allows you to resize, optimize, deliver, and upload images and videos in your Next.js application.

-ImageKit is a complete media storage, optimization, and transformation solution that comes with an image and video CDN.
+[ImageKit](https://imagekit.io) is a complete media storage, optimization, and transformation solution that comes with an image and video CDN.
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 ## Installation

+Add `imagekit-next` to your project by executing one of the following commands:

 ```shell
 npm install --save imagekit-next